Bridges Out of Poverty

 Every day in our community families face the reality of poverty:

-- 39,449 households in Greater Stark County qualify as ALICE, which stands for Asset Limited, Income Constrained, Employed.
+- 36,510 households (24%) in Greater Stark County qualify as ALICE, which stands for Asset Limited, Income Constrained, Employed.
 These families earn income above federal poverty line but still can’t afford basic needs like housing, food, transportation, child care and health care.
-(Source: United Way ALICE Report 2015)
+(Source: ALICE data 2017)

-- For an individual earning minimum wage of $8.30, they would need to work 1.7 full-time jobs (68 hours per week) to afford 2-bedroom Fair Market Rent.
-(Source: National Low-Income Housing Coalition, Out of Reach 2018).
+- For an individual earning minimum wage of $8.55, they would need to work 1.75 full-time jobs (70hours per week) to afford 2-bedroom Fair Market Rent.
+(Source: National Low-Income Housing Coalition, Out of Reach 2019).

 United Way of Greater Stark County is creating a path to financial stability and independence for our neighbors.
 This workshop supplies the tools, training and guidance we need to better understand generational poverty and how to break barriers between economic classes.
 If we work together, we can eliminate poverty in our community.